ovh/docs/pages/bare_metal_cloud/virtual_private_servers/configure-ipv6/guide.en-asia.md

 ##### Configuration of *interfaces* files <a name="interfaces"></a>

-By defauly, the configuration files are located in `/etc/network/interfaces.d/`.
+By default, the configuration files are located in `/etc/network/interfaces.d/`.

 The best practice is to create a separate configuration file in the `/etc/network/interfaces.d/` directory to configure IPV6.
 In our example, our file is called `51-cloud-init-ipv6`: